raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ## DSO Session Establishment {#establishment}

-DSO messages MUST only be carried in protocols and in environments where a session may be established according to the definition above.
+DSO messages MUST be carried in only protocols and in environments where a session may be established according to the definition given above in the Terminology section ({{terminology}}).
 Standard DNS over TCP {{!RFC1035}}{{!RFC7766}}, and DNS over TLS {{?RFC7858}}
 are suitable protocols.